rfoote/neighborhood-map/README.md

 To run the application:

 To run the application, download all repository files (clone the repository).
 Then open index.html in your browser.
+The repository URL: https://github.com/rfoote/neighborhood-map.git